DeSantis’ safety czar used private email, code name ‘Clarice Starling’ to plan migrant flights - NewsBreak

 TAMPA, Fla.
 (WFLA) — Amid ongoing legal battles over September’s migrant flights from Texas to Martha’s Vineyard, paid for by Florida tax dollars, the Office of Open Government reported Larry Keefe , the public safety czar , had used a private email with a codename while planning parts of the flights.

 Using a private email, Keefe and Montgomerie discussed different aspects of the planned flights from Texas.
-Keefe told OOG that it was an account he sometimes used during his days of private law practice.Legal advocates challenge constitutionality of Florida’s migrant relocation policy
+Keefe told OOG that it was an account he sometimes used during his days of private law practice.READ NEXT: Latest Florida headlines from WKRG.com

 The safety czar’s use of a private email led to relevant communications from being included in prior record disclosures related to the migrant flights.